 It is important that our students see representation in our staff body, as role models and professionals to aspire to.
 We encourage applications from individuals from BAME backgrounds as we know we are underrepresented in this area in particular.

-The college has a number of policies and procedures which support and promote Equality and Diversity.
+The Sir John Brunner Foundation has a number of policies and procedures which support and promote Equality and Diversity, which include: